 Personally, I find vultures beautiful and fascinating.
-We are a vulture family: years ago both of my daughters and I simultaneously fell in love with a charming, goofy, gorgeous sixty-something-year-old cinereous vulture named Clarence who used to be one of the stars of the San Diego Zoo's bird show.
+We are a vulture family: years ago both of my daughters and I simultaneously fell in love with a charming, goofy, gorgeous forty-something-year-old cinereous vulture named Clarence who used to be one of the stars of the San Diego Safari Park's bird show.
 Clarence became the inspiration for my very first vulture sculpture, and after that I was hooked.
 As sculpture subjects, their shapes are very exciting visually; from an ecological standpoint, these much maligned birds are crucial to the health of an ecosystem, and unfortunately, many vulture species are among the most endangered birds on the planet.
 My oldest daughter works with one of those species, the critically endangered California condor.
 Vultures get such a bad rap: most people think of them as creepy, gross, evil - symbols of death and decay.
 It is my mission to show the world another side of vultures, using my art to highlight how wonderful and important these big, bold birds are.

 How long does it take you to make one of your sculptures?